-You do not pay a separate monthly plan premium for BSW SeniorCare Advantage (PPO).
-You must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+As a member of our plan, you pay a monthly plan premium.
+For 2022, the monthly premium for BSW SeniorCare Advantage Platinum (PPO) is \$140.
+In addition, you must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).